raadlak/raadlak.github.io/TimeSeries.md

-The imedeltaclass makes it possible to derive new datetime objects by adding or subtracting at different ranges or increments, such as seconds, daily, and weekly.
+The **Timedelta** class makes it possible to derive new datetime objects by adding or subtracting at different ranges or increments, such as seconds, daily, and weekly.
 This includes time zone-aware calculations